kha84/tts-comparison/README.md

 Then run **collect.sh** script without any parameters.
 It does some primitive logs parsing and generates HTML report you can open with your browser.
 Click on a table header will sort the table by values of that column.

+## Cleanup notes

+Make sure to look into ~/.local/share/tts/ and delete all the model files, if you done with your comparison - they might take some great amount of space.